andrewdotn/crk-db/docs/CW.md

 ## `\rw` **rapid words**

 Semantic classification of the entry according to the [Rapid Words][RapidWords] semantic hierarchy.

+* This may not actually be present in certain versions of this database.
+* The data in this field comes from Daniel Dacanay's semantic classification.

 ## `\sem` **semantic category** [multiple]